orm81zp/project-BabyYodaBot/README.md

 add-phone                 - used to add a phone: add-phone <name> <phone>
 add-address               - used to add an address: add-address <name> <address>
 show-address              - used to display an address: show-address <name>
+add-email                 - used to add an email: add-email <name> <email>
+show-email                - used to display an email: show-email <name>

 save                      - used to save data: save help                      - used to display information about all commands: help